verify-U-GmbH/php-client/docs/Api/IdentificationsApi.md

 identifications/{id}

-Returns details of identification.
-Supply the unique identifier of the identification, received in OAuth response to the redirect URL
+Returns details of a single identification.

 ### Example